 Don’t ever touch it with unwashed hands, avoid perfumes, makeup and chemicals close to the wound.
 Also do avoid mechanical rubbing and pressure on it.
 No body fluids are allowed to get in contact with a healing piercing!

-Is my jewelry too long/short?
+Is my piercing jewelry too long or too short?

 How do I clean my new piercing?

+You can make saline solution easily at home.
 You boil half a liter water with 1 1/2 table spoons salt.
 Let it boil until it dissolves.
 Any type of salt works here, but sea salt is the absolute best for this purpose.
 Then you pour the saline solution into a clean container that should not get contamined with bacteria.
 Consider making smaller batches of saline solution instead of one really big.
 This way the saline solution keeps fresh and clean.